 Failover Priority for Access Points

-Each embedded controller has a defined number of communication ports for access points.
-When multiple embedded controllers with unused access point ports are deployed on the same network and one controller fails, the dropped access points automatically poll for unused controller ports and associate with them.
+Each controller has a defined number of communication ports for access points.
+When multiple controllers with unused access point ports are deployed on the same network and one controller fails, the dropped access points automatically poll for unused controller ports and associate with them.

 The following are some guidelines for configuring failover priority for access points:

-You can configure your wireless network so that the backup embedded controller recognizes a join request from a higher-priority access point, and if necessary, disassociates a lower-priority access point as a means to provide an available port.
+You can configure your wireless network so that the backup controller recognizes a join request from a higher-priority access point, and if necessary, disassociates a lower-priority access point as a means to provide an available port.

 You can enable failover priority on your network and assign priorities to the individual access points.